Skip to content

 All data stored inside a container is deleted if the container crashes.
 A Volume is essentially a directory backed by a storage medium.
 The storage medium and its content are determined by the Volume Type.
 A Volume is attached to a Pod and shared among the containers of that Pod.
 The Volume has the same life span as the Pod, and it outlives the containers of the Pod - this allows data to be preserved across container restarts.

 • A PersistentVolumeClaim (PVC) is a request for storage by a user/app.
-It is similar to a pod.
-Pods consume node resources and PVCs consume PV resources.
+It is a similar concept as a pod: Pods consume node resources and PVCs consume PV resources.

 • Platform Storage: uses hostPath storage.
 Consider to make those paths separate, expandable disks so they can be extended as needed.